Marc Skinner: Manchester United manager discusses weight of expectation as critics surface over WSL position

 "It's healthy to have differences in opinion.
 My role is simply to try and win football matches for this club.
 For fans that like me, for fans that dislike me, I want to put trophies on the table for everybody to enjoy."

-We didn't have time to discuss Romesh's history with criticism, but safe to say, neither Skinner nor the comedian is stranger to a disparaging comment or two.
+We didn't have time to discuss Romesh's history with criticism, but safe to say, neither Skinner nor the comedian is stranger to a choice comment or two.

 It steered the conversation neatly and conclusively onto the Birmingham native's contract situation at Old Trafford, which expires this summer.
 What's the state of play?